Muselmann: Etymology

-Usage of the term in literature
+Usage in literature

 The American psychologist David P. Boder assisted in identifying the term musselman when in 1946 he conducted interviews with camp survivors in Europe.
 He asked them to describe, spell and pronounce the word for camp inmates so emaciated that they had lost the will to live.

 Primo Levi tried to explain the term (he also uses Musselman) in a footnote of If This Is a Man (the commonly found English translation is titled Survival in Auschwitz), his autobiographical account of his time in Auschwitz:

 The psychologist and Auschwitz survivor Viktor Frankl, in his book Man's Search for Meaning, provides the example of a prisoner who decides to use up his last cigarettes (used as currency in the concentration camps) in the evening because he is convinced he won't survive the Appell (roll call assembly) the next morning; his fellow captives derided him as a Muselmann.
 Frankl compares this to the dehumanized behavior and attitudes of the kapos.

 Italian philosopher Giorgio Agamben defined his key examples of 'bare life', the Muselmann and the patient in an overcoma, in relation to their passivity and inertia.
 The Muselmann was for him "a being from whom humiliation, horror and fear had so taken away all consciousness and personality as to make him absolutely apathetic", "[m]ute and absolutely alone ... without memory and without grief."

 The testimonial of Polish witness Adolf Gawalewicz, Refleksje z poczekalni do gazu: ze wspomnień muzułmana ("Reflections in the Gas Chamber's Waiting Room: From the Memoirs of a Muselmann"), published in 1968, incorporates the term in the title of the work.

 Canadian Jewish author Eli Pfefferkorn published a novel in 2011 with the title The Muselmann at the Water Cooler.

 The narrator of British author Michael Moorcock's Pyat Quartet is a concentration camp survivor who frequently states "I will not become a musselman" when recalling past traumas.
-The narrative intentionally plays on the etymology of the term, as the titular Pyat is a racist obsessed with the Ottoman conquest of Constantinople.
+The narrative intentionally plays on the etymology of the term, as the titular Pyat is a subject focus with the Ottoman conquest of Constantinople.

 The word Musselman is frequently used in a demeaning manner.
 For example, in his book Man's Search for Meaning author and Holocaust survivor Viktor Frankl berates the attitudes of those who fit his definition of the word Musselman by associating the word with those who are unable to psychologically endure the brutal tactics utilized by the Nazis.

 Origin and alternative slang terms

 The term spread from Auschwitz-Birkenau to other concentration camps.
 Its equivalent in the Majdanek concentration camp was Gamel (derived from German gammeln, colloquial for "rotting") and in the Stutthof concentration camp Krypel (derived from German Krüppel, "cripple").
 When prisoners reached this emaciated condition, they were selected by camp doctors and murdered by gas, bullets or various other methods.

-In the Soviet Gulags, the term dokhodyaga (Russian доходяга "goner") was used for someone in a similar situation.
+In the Soviet Gulags, the term dokhodyaga (Russian доходяга, "goner") was used for someone in a similar situation.